gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 ####Increase ELB connection idle timeout

-By default, the Elastic Load Balancer will drop incoming connections if they are idle for 60 seconds.
+By default, the Elastic Load Balancer will drop a connection if it thinks the connection is idle for more than 60 seconds.
+Long running queries can look like idle connections to the ELB, since there is no network traffic between the client and the database while the query is running.
-To keep idle sessions alive for longer, change the connection settings **Idle Timeout** value.
+To keep idle sessions and/or long queries alive for longer, change the connection settings **Idle Timeout** value.
 From the [EC2 Dashboard](https://console.aws.amazon.com/ec2/), select the **Load Balancers** page, and open the **Details** tab.
-Click the Connection Settings **Edit** link, and increase the value.
+Click the Connection Settings **Edit** link, and increase the value up to a maximum limit of 1 hour (3600 seconds).

 <img style="margin-left: 50px;" src="images/ConnectionTimeout.png" alt="ConnectionTimeout" width="500">